tonysyu/linecook/docs/index.rst

                              ^
         SyntaxError: invalid syntax

-If you wanted to to highlight warnings, errors, and dates/times, then you could create a custom recipe in one of your :ref:`configuration files` like the
+If you want to highlight the log type and mute the dates/times, then you can create a custom recipe in one of your :ref:`configuration files` like the
 following: